|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Taryn Aulicino, BS

-Ms. Aulicino joined the SHC as the Clinical Trials Coordinator in 2008 after working 25 years with SUNY-DMC's Department of Medicine, Division of Infectious Diseases, as a Clinical Research Technologist.
+Ms. Aulicino joined the SHC as the Clinical Trials Coordinator in 2008 until 2011 when she took on the role of Study Coordinator for the WIHS.
+Formerly she worked for 25 years with SUNY-DMC's Department of Medicine, Division of Infectious Diseases, as a Clinical Research Technologist.
 Prior to her tenure at SUNY-DMC, she worked as a Clinical Microbiology Laboratory Technologist as well an Infection Control Surveillance Officer at The College of Medicine and Dentistry in Newark, New Jersey.
 Ms. Aulicino holds a BS in Medical Technology.

-Ms. Charles has been working with the Women's Interagency HIV Study (WIHS) as a Clinical Research Associate since 2006.
+Ms. Charles-Limage has been working with the Women's Interagency HIV Study (WIHS) as a Clinical Research Associate since 2006.
 While working with WIHS, she was also the HIV counselor/tester for the emergency department rapid HIV testing program at SUNY Downstate Medical Center from 2007-2008.
-Ms. Charles attended Binghamton University where she obtained both her Bachelor and Master Degrees.
+She attended Binghamton University where she obtained both her Bachelor's and Master's degrees.

 Anne Fortunat, BA